Stefano Sensi: Loan to Monza

 On 2 July 2022, Sensi joined newly-promoted Serie A side Monza on a one-year loan.
 He made his debut on 8 August, as a substitute in a 3–2 Coppa Italia win against Frosinone.
 Sensi's first goal for the biancorossi came on 11 September, scoring from a direct free kick against Lecce.
 The match eventually finished in a 1–1 draw, which gave Monza their first-ever Serie A point.

+Monza

+After one season at Inter, where he won the 2023–24 Serie A title, Sensi returned to Monza on a permanent transfer on 8 August 2024, signing a one-year contract until 30 June 2025.

 International career

 Sensi has represented Italy at youth level, making one appearance for the under-17 side, and making his debut for the under-20 side in a 2–2 draw against Poland on 7 October 2015.

-On 20 November 2018 he made his debut with the Italy senior team, playing as a starter in a 1–0 friendly victory over the United States, held in Genk.
+On 20 November 2018, he made his debut with the Italy senior team, playing as a starter in a 1–0 friendly victory over the United States, held in Genk.
 On 26 March 2019, Sensi scored his first goal for the national team in a 6–0 home win over Liechtenstein in a UEFA Euro 2020 qualifying match.

-In June 2021, he was initially included in Italy's final 26–man squad for UEFA Euro 2020 by manager Roberto Mancini; however, he was later ruled out of the tournament after sustaining an injury during training, and Matteo Pessina was called up to the tournament in his place.
+In June 2021, he was initially included in Italy's final 26-man squad for UEFA Euro 2020 by manager Roberto Mancini; however, he was later ruled out of the tournament after sustaining an injury during training, and Matteo Pessina was called up to the tournament in his place.